Real-Time Human Reconstruction and Animation using Feed-Forward Gaussian Splatting: Experiments

 \subsubsection{Aggregation of Intermediate Features.}

-To evaluate the importance of the Intermediate Feature Aggregation Module, we introduce a localized patch-based evaluation metric.
-Because global image metrics (like standard LPIPS or PSNR) are often dominated by large areas of static background, they can obscure localized textural gains.
-We divide the rendered outputs into $64 \times 64$ patches and isolate "valid" patches where the ground-truth human foreground overlap exceeds 50\%.
-We then compute the Learned Perceptual Image Patch Similarity (LPIPS) difference on these isolated patches by subtracting the LPIPS score of our full model from a baseline variant that lacks intermediate feature aggregation.
-Figure \ref{fig:intermediate_ablation} illustrates both the quantitative and qualitative impact of this architectural choice compared to the setup where spatial tokens are composed using features only from the final layer (Transformer Layer L in~\figref{fig:intermediate_features}) on THuman 2.1 dataset.
-On the left, the distribution of localized LPIPS differences exhibits a definitive positive skew, empirically confirming that the aggregation of intermediate features consistently enhances perceptual fidelity.
-On the right, we visualize specific instances drawn from the positive tail of this distribution.
-Qualitatively, the baseline model struggles to resolve intricate textures, producing blurry approximations of texts and high-frequency patterns.
-Conversely, the integration of multi-scale intermediate features successfully restores the sharpness and structural integrity of these local details, perfectly aligning with the quantitative gains.
+Relying solely on a vision transformer's final layer can over-smooth high-frequency details critical for synthesizing complex clothing textures.
+Inspired by HumanRAM, our decoder aggregates intermediate tokens from multiple depths.
+Fusing and upsampling these multi-scale features creates a dense, high-resolution spatial map for sampling pixel-aligned vertex features, preserving fine-grained details otherwise bottlenecked by terminal representations.

-\textbf{Number of Gaussians per vertex.} We present a quantitative ablation on the number of Gaussian primitives assigned per SMPL-X vertex in Table~\ref{tab:gaussian_ablation}.
-Comparing a naive single-Gaussian baseline (K=1) to our proposed hybrid representation, K=5 (1 tight + 4 free Gaussians), we observe consistent improvements across all four evaluation settings (THuman~2.1, THuman~2.1 Near, AvatarReX, and THuman~4.0).
-The hybrid formulation yields particularly noticeable gains in perceptual quality (indicated by lower LPIPS scores), validating our hypothesis that the unconstrained "free" Gaussians effectively capture loose clothing, hair, and other topological deviations from the underlying parametric body model.
+To rigorously evaluate this, we introduce a localized patch-based metric, as global metrics often obscure local textural gains.
+We divide rendered outputs into $64 \times 64$ patches, isolate those with $>50\%$ ground-truth foreground overlap, and compute the LPIPS difference between our full model and a baseline lacking intermediate aggregation.
+As shown in Figure~\ref{fig:intermediate_ablation}, the localized LPIPS differences exhibit a definitive positive skew (left), confirming enhanced perceptual fidelity.
+Qualitatively (right), while the baseline struggles with intricate textures---producing blurry high-frequency patterns---integrating multi-scale features successfully restores the sharpness and structural integrity of these local details.